7 Advanced Topics

 }

 As always, we start with our PUMS dataset.
-We build up a dplyr query to clean some data inconsistencies (varying capitalization), group by language and PUMA by state and year, and calculate how many speakers of each language there are in each PUMA.
-We can see that this returns a dataframe with one row per PUMA and language, with the number of speakers and the proportion of speakers compared to the overall population.
+We build up a dplyr query to clean some data inconsistencies, such as varying capitalization, then group by language and PUMA by state and year, and calculate how many speakers of each language there are in each PUMA.
+We can see that this returns a data frame with one row per PUMA and language, with the number of speakers and the proportion of speakers whose primary language is not English compared to the overall population.

 pums_person <- open_dataset("./data/person")